danielrparks/yt-dlp/README.md

                                     thumbnail resolutions, in decreasing order of
                                     preference, to be prioritized when fetching
                                     thumbnails
+    --thumbnail-id                  ID of the thumbnail to use when a thumbnail is required.
+Note that --prefer-thumbnail changes
+                                    thumbnail IDs.

 ## Internet Shortcut Options:
     --write-link                    Write an internet shortcut file, depending